cartoon-raccoon/awesome-hardware-hacking/README.md

 Generally, you should have a programmer capable of writing to most (E)EPROMS, and adapters for non-DIP form factors like SOIC or TSOP.
 Most sellers will add on these accessories at a cost.

-An SOIC8 clip is usually a must.
+An SOIC8 clip is usually a good start to a collection that you can build up over time.

 - [Generic CH341A Programmer](https://www.aliexpress.com/item/1005003515809868.html)
 - [TL866II EEPROM Programmer](https://www.aliexpress.com/item/32963724045.html)